How to Get a Copy of Your VA Award Letter

 As outlined above, VA award letters are very important documents because they break down decisions, appeal options, disability ratings, and monthly compensation amounts to veterans.
 As such, veterans should request and obtain copies of their VA award letters if they do not receive them through the mail.
 There are several ways for veterans to obtain a copy of their VA award letter, including the following:

-eBenefits is a secure web portal created by VA and the Department of Defense (DoD) in an effort to provide veterans, service members, and their families self-service capabilities in managing VA and military benefits.
+VA.gov has a secure web portal created by VA and the Department of Defense (DoD) in an effort to provide veterans, service members, and their families with self-service capabilities in managing VA and military benefits.
 This portal allows veterans, service members, and their families an array of self-service functions such as checking the status of a VA claim, applying for benefits, and obtaining a copy of a VA award letter.

 Regional Office